thingsboard/custom-oauth2-mapper/README.md

 This project provides a sample of custom mapper of OAuth 2.0 external user info into ThingsBoard internal user object.

 You can use this application as a base implementation for the Custom Mapper endpoint.
-As well, you can copy any snippet of this implementation into already existent your microservices.
+As well, you can copy any snippet of this implementation into your existent microservices.

 You can combine this Custom Mapper with [ThingsBoard REST API Client](https://thingsboard.io/docs/reference/rest-client/) to get any additional information from the ThingsBoard platform as Tenant Id or Customer Id.